 By DJuana “Dfitz” Fitzpatrick

-I will probably continue to watch the show, but like always, it will be my entertainment.
-It will always remind me of what I do not want to become.DJuana “Dfitz” Fitzpatrick is founder of Jesus C.O.U.sins (Christians Overcoming Ugly Sins).
+I have learned my lesson.
+I learned to have peace in God’s silence and I know I cannot become anxious and start making my own decisions.DJuana “Dfitz” Fitzpatrick is founder of Jesus C.O.U.sins (Christians Overcoming Ugly Sins).
 For the past five years, Fitzpatrick has devoted her life to being a positive reflection of a Christ in the entertainment industry.
 Read more of her work and see her videos on her website.